MotorHeat/s-jsx/README.md

 # s-jsx
-This is yet another JavaScript view library that manages application state using [S.js](https://github.com/adamhaile/S) signals and creates real DOM nodes (similar to Surplus, Solid and otthers).
+This is yet another JavaScript view library that manages application state using [S.js](https://github.com/adamhaile/S) signals and creates real DOM nodes (similar to Surplus, Solid and others).
 It allows you to define your view in JavaScript using JSX syntax.

 # Intro